-The trends of COPD mortality and prevalence over the past two decades across all provinces remain unknown in China.
-We used data from the Global Burden of Disease Study 2013 (GBD 2013) to estimate the mortality and prevalence of COPD during 1990-2013 at provincial level.
+The trends of COPD mortality and prevalence over the past 2 decades across all provinces remain unknown in China.
+We used data from the Global Burden of Disease Study 2013 (GBD 2013) to estimate the mortality and prevalence of COPD during 1990 to 2013 at a provincial level.

-Following the general analytical strategy used in GBD 2013, we analyzed the age- sex-province-specific mortality and prevalence for COPD in China.
-Levels of and trends in COPD mortality and prevalence were assessed for 33 province-level administrative units during 1990-2013.
+Following the general analytic strategy used in GBD 2013, we analyzed the age- sex- and province-specific mortality and prevalence of COPD in China.
+Levels of and trends in COPD mortality and prevalence were assessed for 33 province-level administrative units during 1990 to 2013.

 COPD remains a huge health burden in many western provinces in China.
-The substantial increase of COPD cases represents an ongoing challenge given the rapidly ageing Chinese population.
-Targeted control and prevention strategy should be developed at provincial level to reduce the burden caused by COPD.
+The substantial increase in COPD cases represents an ongoing challenge given the rapidly aging Chinese population.
+A targeted control and prevention strategy should be developed at a provincial level to reduce the burden caused by COPD.